IngeborgArdoe/training/foundation_english/exercise-02.md

     ![oppg2fig5.JPG](media/oppg2fig5.JPG)

       This is where you meet Genus' "Condition editor" for the first time.
 It is used everytime you want to conditionalize something.
 In this case it will generate a SQL query that checks (prior to saving) whether a Contact in the database has the same e-mail address as the one you want to store, or not.
 If the query returns true, the user will get a warning.
 Notice that we have allowed the user to store the Contact nevertheless, as the "Notify user and ask for confimation to proceed"-box has been checked.
 By selecting the option above, however, you will deny users to store Contacts with identical e-mail addresses.
-   5. Tab «Search»: In the Search Properties section, click Modify and add the properties that you want to be searchable (at least Company, First Name and Last Name).
-This is where you define which properties should be visible in the search panel at the top of the client when you want to find certain Contacts.
+   **5. Tab «Search»: In the Search Properties section, click Modify and add the properties that you want to be searchable (at least Company, First Name and Last Name).
+This is where you define which properties should be visible in the search panel at the top of the client when you want to find certain Contacts.**

   **Click OK.** The object «Contact» is now complete and ready to be included in the interface (and optionally get additional functionality).